I Banks on You!

 If you are confused, we can certainly help you, we are just a call away to upgrade or integrate with your legacy banking system.

 With the entry of 5G into the arena, expect data to travel at the highest speed, can support large volume and variety, backing all three v’s of the data.
 But once you have the data, how efficiently do you use it?
-Research indicates that Bank has the highest piles of data that is left unused.
+Research indicates that Bank has the highest number of files of data that are left unused.

-So let us plan in 2020 to use that data in ‘n’ number of ways discovered and another ‘nn’ numbers that you can explore yourself.
+So let us plan in 2020 to use that data in ‘n’ number of ways discovered and other ‘no’ numbers that you can explore yourself.
 Some of the following use cases you can start with –

-- Customized Services based on Spending Data – With Salary account with Banks, it is easy to analyze where do they spend?
-How much amount goes into utility bills, shopping fuel or even school fees.
-You can also analyze if over time the spending’s are increased and in which area?
-Depending upon the major areas a bank can offer customized services like tie-ups with e-commerce brands during festive season to avail cashback or customize insurance cover with exhaustive cover.
+- Customized Services based on Spending Data – With a Salary account with Banks, it is easy to analyze where do they spend?
+How much amount goes into utility bills, shopping fuel, or even school fees.
+You can also analyze if over time the spending is increased and in which area?
+Depending upon the major areas a bank can offer customized services like tie-ups with e-commerce brands during the festive season to avail cashback or customize insurance cover with exhaustive cover.

-- Group based on Spending Habits – Another data point that could assist bankers is a grouping based on spending habits say some people prefer to put into Capital markets, while others usually spend on travel.
-So you cannot offer travel insurance to latter group of individuals.
-Or clubbing a flight+hotel offer would make more sense to individuals who travel a lot and holiday season is approaching.
-However you can win interest of people who are into equities with a report predicting the upcoming trends in a particular region.
+- Group based on Spending Habits – Another data point that could assist bankers is a grouping based on spending habits that say some people prefer to put into Capital markets, while others usually spend on travel.
+So you cannot offer travel insurance to the latter group of individuals.
+Or clubbing a flight+hotel offer would make more sense to individuals who travel a lot and the holiday season is approaching.
+However, you can win the interest of people’s inequities with a report predicting the upcoming trends in a particular region.

 Make Security Your Prime Concern

-In UK Over 12,000 customer complaints about financial fraud were logged with the ombudsman in 2018/2019, an increase of 40 percent on the previous year.
+In UK Over 12,000 customer complaints about financial fraud were lodged with the ombudsman in 2018/2019, an increase of 40 percent from the previous year.

 As per the report from RBI – Banks reported a total fraud of Rs 71,543 crore in 2018-19, a 74 percent increase as against Rs 41,167 crore in the previous financial year in India

-Do you see the data, how active fraudsters and scamsters are now?
-They are ahead of us and it is your effort to help your customer is not getting trapped.
-As customers may lose his money you would lose your brand value.
+Do you see the data, on how active fraudsters and scamsters are now?
+They are ahead of us and it is your effort to help your customer not get trapped.
+As customers may lose their money you would lose your brand value.
 So take steps in adding layers of security like –